osg-htc/technology/docs/policy/software-support.md

 ================

-This document describes how OSG Technology Team members should support the OSG Software Stack, including triage duty responsibilities and when to transition from direct support inquiries to a ticketing system such as Freshdesk or JIRA.
+This document describes how OSG Technology Team members should support the OSG Software Stack, including triage duty responsibilities and when to transition from direct support inquiries to a ticketing system such as Freshdesk or Jira.

 Considerations
 --------------